 We also make these now with lamb or kangaroo mince, but beef mince is the old traditional version.

-1/2 onion finely chopped or grated
+- 1/2 onion finely chopped or grated

-1 carrot, grated
+- 1 carrot, grated

-1 zucchini, grated
+- 1 zucchini, grated

-1 tsp. or so of dried mixed herbs
+- 1 tsp. or so of dried mixed herbs

-salt and pepper to taste
+- salt and pepper to taste

-enough dried breadcrumbs to bind
+- 1/4 cup dried breadcrumbs or enough to bind

 - Mix well with your hands, adding enough breadcrumbs so that the mixture comes together without being sloppy.

-- I like to fry these in a little macadamia nut oil flavoured with a little butter, but they BBQ and grill just as well.
+I like to fry these in a little macadamia nut oil flavoured with a little butter, but they BBQ and grill just as well.

-If you want to make the mince go further or make them a little extra healthy, I also add cooked red lentils to the mixture, about 1/4 or less of the mince.
+If you want to make the mince go further or make them a little extra healthy, add cooked red lentils to the mixture, about 1/4 or less of the mince.
 The lentils add fibre, but they can make the rissoles stick when you cook them on the BBQ, so you may need a little extra oil when cooking them.